 The Mapbox Directions API, Matrix API, and Optimization API all provide estimated trip durations.
 The time it takes to travel from one point to another is determined by many factors, including:

-- The profile used (walking, cycling, or driving).
+- The routing profile used (

 - The speed stored in the